 Why is everyone obsessed with Wegmans?
 Here are 9 possible reasons.

-Wegmans, the Rochester-based supermarket chain with a cult-like following, will open its very first New York City location on Sunday at 21 Flushing Ave., a publicly accessible site at the Brooklyn Navy Yard.
+Wegmans, the Rochester-based supermarket chain with a cult-like following, opened its very first New York City location on Sunday at 21 Flushing Ave., a publicly accessible site at the Brooklyn Navy Yard.

 The store is 74,000 square feet in size.
 How big is that?
 Big enough to fit a cocktail lounge on the mezzanine, a coffee shop inside the front entrance and an army of sushi chefs turning $40-per-pound ahi tuna into spicy tuna volcano rolls.